geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-16/meeting-transcript.md

 I'll just remove it.
 Wozeparrot: CPUGraph breaks some stuff.
 Geohot: There's a special rule in remote for CPUGraph.
-It's just not...
+It's just not..
 It doesn't look like the other graphs.
 WozeparrotL There's an open issue right now.
 A lot of stuff, when you try to run it on CPU, without J=2, it just doesn't work.
 Geohot: Oh, great.